Single Serving Tiramisu Recipe

-You can prepare it as the original recipe or its variations: chocolate, fruit or lemon, pistachio.
+You can prepare it as the original, or with its variations: chocolate, fruit or lemon, with pistachio.

-Indeed, there are many versions of tiramisu that differ in composition and shape.
-The classic, the cake, or as today in single servings.
+Indeed, there are many versions of tiramisu that differ in composition and form.
+The classic, the cake or, as today, single serving.

-Preparing this delight is very simple, from the preparation of the mascarpone-based cream to the assembly of layers with ladyfingers and final dusting of cocoa powder.
+Preparing this delicacy is very simple, from the preparation of the mascarpone cream to the creation of layers with ladyfingers and the final unsweetened cocoa.

 • Preparation time: 10 Minutes